Zullo2000/neural-fokker-planck/README.md

 ### Snapshot learning

 NFPE's key differentiator: it learns from **distribution snapshots** where individual particles are not tracked across time.
-The training pipeline only uses the sample mean $\hat{\mu}$ and sample covariance $\hat{\Sigma}$ at each observation time — both are permutation-invariant statistics that require no particle correspondence.
+The training pipeline only uses the sample mean $\hat{\mu}$ and sample covariance $\hat{\Sigma}$ at each observation time,both are permutation-invariant statistics that require no particle correspondence.

 This opens NFPE to applications where trajectory data does not exist:
-- **Flow cytometry**: cells are destroyed by measurement — no trajectories
+- **Flow cytometry**: cells are destroyed by measurement,no trajectories
 - **Financial cross-sections**: you observe the distribution of asset prices, not individual histories
 - **Epidemiology**: you observe disease state distributions across a population